 Space 2 racks evenly apart in the oven but steering clear of the top and bottom.
 Pre-heat the oven to 150c with the fan on if you have it, and line two baking trays with baking paper.

 Mix the following dry ingredients together in a large bowl;

-1 cup rolled oats (not quick oats, and not jumbo oats, not if you’re serious about the crispiness)
+1 cup rolled oats (not quick oats, and not jumbo oats – they’ll work OK but won’t crisp up quite as much)

 1 cup shredded coconut (again, shredded rather than desiccated for extra snap)